simonwaid/adshli/README.md

 Introduction
 ------------

 ADSHLI implements a python client for the Beckhoff Twincat AMS/ADS protocoll.
 It provides two APIs.
-The first is a low level API allowing you to directly send ADS commands to the PLC (protocol).
-The second (hli) provides convenience funtions to make access to the PLC as easy as possible without having to care too much about the unerlying protocoll.
+The first is a low level API allowing you to directly send ADS commands to the PLC (see protocol.py).
+The second  (see hli.py) provides convenience funtions to make access to the PLC in an fast and easy way and without having to care about the underlying protocoll.

 Usage
 -----